Environmental Studies

 Using methods in the natural sciences, social sciences, humanities, and applied arts and sciences, students in their senior year write an interdisciplinary research thesis on an environmental issue.
 It is normally offered each spring, and should only be taken within the time frame of the student's last two semesters.

 ENST 4900.
-Environmental Internship and Media Advocacy.
+Internship: Environmental Communications and Media.
 (4 Credits)

-Students intern in an environmental organization, government agency, business, or other entity in order to gain hands-on learning in public advocacy in conjunction with their other environmental course work and career goals.
+Students will intern in a communications and media organization that deals with environmental issues, or in the communications and media office of an environmental organization, government agency, business, or other entity in order to gain hands-on learning in the emerging field of environmental communications.
 This kind of hands-on learning and professional experience is normally highly valued by both future employers and graduate school programs.
-The instructor supports students in their efforts to find a placement that meets their interests and needs and advises them throughout the semester on how to derive the maximum amount of value from the experience.
-Students will learn critical skills in communications (e.g., public speaking, public relations, social media marketing, etc.) that will aid them throughout their internship.
+The instructor supports students in their efforts to find an internship placement that meets their interests and needs and advises them throughout the semester on how to derive the maximum amount of value from the experience.
+Students will learn critical skills in communications and media (e.g., public speaking, public relations, social media marketing, etc.) that will aid them throughout their internship.
 A sample listing of current internships can be found on the Environmental Studies website, under Internships.
 Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 ENST 4999.
 Tutorial.
 (4 Credits)